 Avoid using ethanol contents higher than this.
 Ethanol-free fuel is best.
 Read more about the right gasoline to use here.

 FIX: When you find old fuel sitting in your Ariens mower, drain the fuel tank.
-A siphon works great for this.
+A siphon pump works great for this.
 Make sure you have a fuel container to collect the old fuel.

 Siphon the fuel from the fuel tank into the fuel container.
 Set aside the old container of fuel to be properly disposed of at a recycling facility.